Water quality on the Gulf of Mexico coast

 This website was produced in response to stakeholder requests for up-to-date data on how human wastewater affects water quality on the northern Gulf of Mexico coast and to provide tangible recommendations for how members of the local community can help improve water quality.

-Data shared on this webpage were collected as part of a 4-year study to define how human activities and urbanization (land-use change) have affected water quality in the region, using the Grand Bay estuary and nearby waters on the Mississippi-Alabama coast as a representative system.
+Data shared on this webpage were initially collected as part of a 4-year study to define how human activities and urbanization (land-use change) have affected water quality in the region, using the Grand Bay estuary and nearby waters on the Mississippi-Alabama coast as a representative system.
 This information is now being applied in the Mobile Bay and Dog River Watersheds.

 This webpage provides:

-- Our Human Footprint—A summary of water quality problems common to the northern Gulf of Mexico and other coastal waters world-wide
+- Our Human Footprint—A summary of water quality problems common to the northern Gulf of Mexico and other coastal waters worldwide

-- Grand Bay Estuary System—An introduction to the Grand Bay Estuary study site
+- Grand Bay Estuary System—An introduction to the Grand Bay Estuary study site and research outputs.

 - What YOU Can Do—Recommendations for actions you can take to improve water quality and where to report concerns